Natasha’s law guidance: 5 key things to consider

-The new law dictates that food businesses must include full ingredients labelling on pre-packed foods for direct sale, with particular emphasis on allergens.
+The law dictates that food businesses must include full ingredients labelling on pre-packed foods for direct sale, with particular emphasis on allergens.
 If, for example, your staff prepares a salad in your premises and places it on a shelf for sale later in the day - this will need to be properly labelled with a complete list of ingredients.

 1. Collating Ingredient Information